Stonewater Adolescent Recovery Center Philosophy

 ACCOMMODATIONS & AMENITIES

-Set on a 62-acre campus, the residential facility is a custom-built stone lodge overlooking a lake.
+Stonewater Adolescent Recovery Center's website notes the center is set on a 62-acre campus.
+The residential facility is a custom-built stone lodge overlooking a lake.
 According to the facility’s website, the residential facility is designed to provide “a safe and protective environment removed from the pressures of the outside world.”
 The campus features hiking trails, a ropes course, a state-of-the-art gym, and a vegetable garden.
 Clients enjoy three nutritious meals daily that utilize local ingredients and produce.

 According to the facility’s website, Stonewater Adolescent Addiction Recovery Center accepts most major insurance plans.
 The facility also offers financing options to accommodate any out-of-pocket costs.